Horn Product Care & Warranty

 *Liquids such as strong cleaning solutions or even soaking in water can also cause damage

-*Leaving food for extended periods may result in discoloration – especially highly acidic or salty foods such as salad dressings, vinegars, tomatoes or other fruits.
+*Leaving food for extended periods may result in discoloration – especially highly acidic or salty foods such as salad dressings, vinegar, tomatoes or other fruits.
 This can also be caused by strong spirits such as rum and whiskey.

 Most importantly, please use your hornware!